SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/simplesa-single.md

 9. To change a given setting, click on it and choose an option from the list and/or enter a value.
-In the picture below the series span was shortened by first 12 observations.
+In the picture below the series span was shortened by the first 12 observations.
 Inputs in green indicate that the entered values are acceptable (appropriate format, data within the allowed range and so on).
-To check the effect of the changes click on the *Apply* button in the bottom part of the window.
+To apply the changes click on the *Apply* button in the bottom part of the window.

 	{: .text-center.image-wrapper}